-Although things did calm down, there was till hen-pecking occurring.
-Finally, after a couple of weeks of feathers in the yard and in the coop, I made the hard decision to sell off a few birds.
+Although things did calm down a bit, there was still hen-pecking occurring.
+Finally, after a couple of weeks of feathers in the yard and in the coop, I made the hard decision to sell off a few of my birds.

-She immediately went after anyone who got in her space, pecking at them and squawking.
+My goal was to find the bully so I could remove her and create a flock that was more laid back.
+To do this I put out some chicken scratch and mealworms and watched.
+Soon enough she immediately went after anyone who got into her space, pecking at them and squawking.
 She also was one of the hens with all her feathers still in tack.
 It seems I would have made a great detective. 🙂

 The next day she and 5 off my oldest hens went off to auction and I am happy to say they fetched a pretty decent price.
 Though it was hard to do, I know it needed to be done for the safety of my other hens.

 My flock is now down to a much more manageable size.
-I am happy because the hen-pecking has stopped, the hens are happy not to be bullied and my rooster Bubba is thrilled because that was just too many ladies for him to protect.
+I am happy because the hen-pecking has stopped, the hens are happy not to be bullied and my rooster, Bubba is more at ease because the flock is easier for him to watch after.